The Ivrea Carnival

 Carnival Food

 It is made by the townsfolk in vast quantities and in huge cauldrons from Saturday night.
-It consists of a tasty mix of beans, sausages and bacon rind.
+It consists of a tasty mix of beans, sausages, and bacon rind.

 Many other traditional Piedmont dishes are prepared for carnival and can be bought at stalls around the town.
-This makes the carnival a real treat for gourmands and anybody who appreciates Italian and Piedmonte cooking – and who doesn’t!!
+This makes the carnival a real treat for gourmands and anybody who appreciates Italian and Piedmont cooking – and who doesn’t!!

-Do try the salam duja, the capunet, bat-de-soje and the great toma cheese.
+Do try the salam duja, the capunet, bat-de-soje, and the great Toma cheese.

-Eat lots of the great bugie sweets/pastries, these are a Piedmont carnival tradition and are to be found throughout Piedmont in February.
+Eat lots of the great bugie sweets/pastries; these are a Piedmont carnival tradition and are to be found throughout Piedmont in February.

 Soak up the carnival atmosphere that pervades the town in the days before the Ivrea carnival begins and see a little of the lovely surrounding Piedmont countryside and the nearby lakes.